 Learning Resource created by The Cromwell Museum.

-This resource explores the life of Cromwell, dispels the myths about him, and discusses his controversial and highly debated legacy.
-This resource can be used to support your classroom teaching about Cromwell, the British Civil Wars, and the Commonwealth, or used as an introduction before a visit to the Cromwell Museum, either in person or virtually.
+This resource explores the causes and events of the civil wars, the establishment of Britain’s first standing professional army, and the weapons and soldiers who fought in it.
+This resource can be used to support your classroom teaching about Oliver Cromwell, the British Civil Wars, and the Commonwealth, or used as an introduction before a visit to the Cromwell Museum, either in person or virtually.

-- KS3 History: Development of church, state, and society in Britain (1509 – 1745): the Interregnum, Cromwell in Ireland; understanding how different types of historical sources are used to make historical claims, and how and why contrasting arguments have been constructed
+- KS3 History: Development of church, state, and society in Britain (1509 – 1745): causes and events of the civil wars, the Interregnum, and the Restoration.

 - KS4 History: Thematic Early Modern British history

 - Knowledge and understanding of the causes and key events of the British Civil Wars.

 - Knowledge of the weapons used during 17th century battles and how the New Modelled Army was formed.

 - Was Charles’ Personal Rule a success?
 Who do you think saw it as a ‘Personal Rule’ and who saw it as a ‘Tyranny’?
 Which do you think it was?

 - Why would someone support the Royalist cause or the Parliamentarian cause?

 Research into what civil war events happened in the area in which you live.
 Try to identify any individuals that took part in the war from your area, local battles or sieges, which side your area supported, etc. Present your findings or create a display.

 - Make a timeline showing the important events of the British Civil Wars.
 Select images and objects from this resource or from the Museum’s website to represent the events.